standardforever/standeva/src/markdown/no-code-vs-ai-agents.md

 ---

-## Data Integrity: The Most Important Factor Most Business Owners Overlook
+## data integrity: the most important factor most business owners overlook

 This is the single biggest risk with no-code automation tools.

 Most no-code platforms work by connecting your systems to external services.
 Many require direct API connections to public AI providers like OpenAI or Google.

-### When you send data to those external AI platforms, you are handing over:
+### when you send data to those external AI platforms, you are handing over:

 - Your customer information
 - Your financial records